jh3nd3rs0n/argmatey/README.md

         }

         /*
-         * Invoked when either of the options "-w" and "--wrap" is
+         * Invoked when either of the command line options "-w" and
-         * encountered.
-Option argument for either of the options "-w"
+         * "--wrap" is encountered.
+Command line option argument
-         * and "--wrap" is provided as an argument to the method
+         * for either of the command line options "-w" and "--wrap"
-         * parameter below.
+         * is provided as an argument to the method parameter below.
          *
-         * Methods that are annotated with @Option that allow for an
+         * Methods that are annotated with @Option that allow for a
-         * option argument must have only one method parameter.
-The
+         * command line option argument must have only one method
-         * method parameter's type must be a type or a java.util.List
+         * parameter.
+The method parameter's type must be a type or
-         * of a type that has either a static String conversion method
+         * a java.util.List of a type that has either a static
-         * or a constructor that has only one constructor parameter of
+         * String conversion method or a constructor that has only
-         * type String.
+         * one constructor parameter of type String.
          *
          * Alternatively, for any method parameter type, a class
          * that extends StringConverter can be used to convert the
-         * option argument to that type.
-It can be supplied to
+         * command line option argument to that type.
+It can be
-         * @OptionArgSpec.stringConverter.
+         * supplied to @OptionArgSpec.stringConverter.
          */
         @Option(
             doc = "Wrap encoded lines after COLS character (default is 76)",